chetansinghsajwan/notes/programming/languages/nix/builtin-constants.md

 # Builtin Constants

-These constants are built into the Nix language evaluator.
+These constants are built into the nix language evaluator.

 ## List of builtin-constants